swan-io/docs/docs/about-swan.md

 # Introduction

-Welcome to Swan's technical documentation.
+Welcome to Swan's product, partnership, and developer documentation.

 ## Where to start?

 - **Read this page** to understand more about Swan
-- Check out the [**starter guides**](./guides/starter-guides/intro.mdx) to explore Sandbox, activate your project, and more
+- Check out the [**starter guides**](./starter-guides/intro.mdx) to explore Sandbox, activate your project, and more
-- Find a [**use case**](./guides/use-cases/intro.mdx) that resembles your own and learn how to implement Swan effectively
+- Find a [**use case**](./use-cases/intro.mdx) that resembles your own and learn how to implement Swan effectively
 - **Browse the navigation** to find your topic
 - Use **global search** to find what you need